Women in Science and Medicine Advisory Committee (WISMAC)

 The location and speaker names for the sessions are announced via email invitation to female graduate students and postdocs.
 Past participants include Carole Mendelson, Ph.D., Melanie Cobb Ph.D., and Beth Levine, M.D.
 For further information, please email firstname.lastname@example.org.

-March 3, 2012 WISMAC joined Science Teacher Access to Resources at Southwestern (STARS) for a day-long Saturday presentation of information and workshops on careers in science and medicine.
-The audience consisted of junior and high school teachers along with their selected female students.
+WISMAC joined Science Teacher Access to Resources at Southwestern (STARS) for a day-long Saturday presentation of information and workshops on careers in science and medicine.
+The audience included middle and high school teachers along with their selected female students.
 Student representatives of WISMAC took the lead roles in this event.

-October 19, 2011: WISMAC and the Office of Faculty Diversity and Development hosted a symposium on faculty promotion and tenure.
+WISMAC and the Office of Faculty Diversity & Development hosted a symposium on faculty promotion and tenure.
 While the symposium was primarily for the beneifit of instructors and assistant professors, all faculty were invited.
-Senior faculty, including chairs, division chiefs and others, who mentor junior faculty, also benefitted.
+Senior faculty, including chairs, division chiefs, and others who mentor junior faculty also benefited.

 - Promotion & Tenure Process